Iran’s Araghchi holds talks with China’s Wang Yi in Beijing

 China’s official Xinhua news agency reported the meeting between Araghchi and Wang had begun, without providing further details.

-It is the first time since the start of the US-Israel war on Iran that Araghchi has travelled to China, a close ally of Tehran.
-The pair had spoken by telephone at least three times following the start of the war.
+Araghchi’s visit to Beijing marks the first time he has travelled to China, a close ally of Tehran, since the US-Israeli war on Iran began on February 28.
+Araghchi had spoken with Wang by telephone at least three times following the start of the war.

-Earlier in Washington, DC, US Secretary of State Marco Rubio expressed hope that Beijing would reiterate to Tehran the need to release its chokehold on the Strait of Hormuz, which is a vital waterway for global energy.
+Earlier in Washington, DC, US Secretary of State Marco Rubio expressed hope that Beijing would reiterate to Tehran the need to release its chokehold on the Strait of Hormuz.

-Iran closed the strait, through which major oil and gas supplies passed before the war, after the war began, sending prices of fuel and fertiliser skyrocketing and rattling the global economy.
+Iran effectively closed the strait, through which major oil and gas supplies passed, after the war began, sending prices of fuel and fertiliser skyrocketing and rattling the global economy.

-Following a ceasefire in April, the US imposed its own blockade on Iranian ports in a bid to compel Tehran to agree to Washington’s terms in peace talks mediated by Pakistan, including halting all nuclear enrichment.
+Following a ceasefire in April, the US imposed its own blockade on Iranian ports in a bid to compel Tehran to agree to Washington’s terms in peace talks.

-Al Jazeera’s Katrina Yu, reporting from Beijing, said two things will be front and centre on the agenda of Araghchi and Wang’s meeting: maintaining the ceasefire and reopening the Strait of Hormuz.
+Al Jazeera’s Katrina Yu, reporting from Beijing, said two things will be front and centre on the agenda of Araghchi and Wang’s meeting – maintaining the ceasefire and reopening the Strait of Hormuz.

 “We know that China has been very critical of the US’s naval blockade on Iranian ports, calling it dangerous.
 But increasingly, Beijing has also been critical of Iran’s decision to continually close that vital chokepoint,” Yu said.